-(s) New Accounting Standards for Application in Future Periods
+(a) New Accounting Standards for Application in Future Periods

-The AASB has issued a number of new and amended Accounting Standards and Interpretations that have mandatory application dates for future reporting periods, some of which are relevant to the Group.
-The Group has decided not to early adopt any of the new and amended pronouncements.
-The Group's assessment of the new and amended pronouncements that are relevant to the Group but applicable in future reporting periods is set out below:
+The AASB has issued a number of new and amended Accounting Standards and Interpretations that have mandatory application dates for future reporting periods, some of which are relevant to the consolidated entity.
+The consolidated entity has decided not to early adopt any of the new and amended pronouncements.
+The consolidated entity's assessment of the new and amended pronouncements that are relevant to the consolidated entity but applicable in future reporting periods is set out below: